Currency of Spanish America: 1598–1621 Philip III

 Trade with the Far East and bullion shipments to Spain required ever greater quantities of processed silver.
 The demand for quantity led to ever poorer workmanship during the 17th century, so that coins were struck on crude pieces of silver.
-These roughly made lumps of silver, irregular in shape and thickness but of standard weight and fineness, conveniently served as temporary coins.
-They are known as macuquina in Spanish and as "cobs" in English.
+These roughly made lumps of silver, irregular in shape and thickness but of standard weight and fineness, conveniently served as temporary coins (macuquina or "cobs").

 Philip III continued with the shield type of 1572 (inscribed PHILIPVS III), also in denominations of 1, 2, 4, and 8 reales.
 Mexico City coins were dated from 1607.
 Potosí, where the position of mint assayer was auctioned off to the highest bidder, only began dating coins in 1617, after a scandal involving an illegal debasement of the cob coinage (1610–1617).
 The dates were added to the obverse inscription, but because of the irregular shape of a cob, they are rarely legible.

-Philip III unleashed the era of vellón in Spain in 1599, when his government attempted to remain solvent by authorizing vellón of pure copper.
+Philip III unleashed the era of wellón in Spain in 1599, when his government attempted to remain solvent by authorizing wellón of pure copper.
 It was at this time that the flood of silver from Mexico and Peru peaked.
-The different kinds of coin—gold, silver, and vellón—had circulated at par since 1497, but heavy issues of vellón above its intrinsic value destroyed its customary acceptance at par, and began driving silver out of circulation.
-By 1620 accounts in Spain were being kept in reales of vellón, no longer in silver reales.
+The different kinds of coin—gold, silver, and wellón—had circulated at par since 1497, but heavy issues of wellón above its intrinsic value destroyed its customary acceptance at par, and began driving silver out of circulation.
+By 1620 accounts in Spain were being kept in reales of wellón, no longer in silver reales.

 1621–1665 Philip IV

 Coinage in Spain

-The output of vellón in 1621–1626 was prodigious.
-Since 1599 over 15 billion maravedíes worth of vellón had been minted.
+The output of wellón in 1621–1626 was prodigious.
+Since 1599 over 15 billion maravedíes worth of wellón had been minted.
 Silver was constantly at a premium, and prices rose sharply.
 Then the influx of silver began declining in the 1630s as more silver was retained in America for colonial needs.